DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 You can check if your stuff has it enabled by using one of [many online tools](https://varvy.com/tools/gzip/)

+By default, Caddy passes through Host header and adds X-Forwarded-For for the client IP.
+This means that 90% of the time a simple config is all that is needed but sometimes some extra headers might be desired.

-Bitwarden also asks for some extra headers.</br>
+Here we see bitwarden make use of some extra headers.</br>
-We can also see its use of websocket protocol for notifications at port 3012.</br>
+We can also see its use of websocket protocol for notifications at port 3012.

 ```
 bitwarden.{$MY_DOMAIN} {